 Most laboratory courses include the lab component within the 4-credit course.
 However, some laboratory sections on campus are non-credit bearing but impact the grade of the co-requisite course.
 Student time spent in these laboratory sections will be factored into the out-of-class student work requirement of the co-requisite lecture section.
 Independent Study Independent Study is advanced critical study or research on a specific topic under the guidance of a faculty member in a department.
 Students may register for course 400 in the related academic department with the permission of the faculty member and the department chair.
 No more than 8 credits in independent and directed studies combined may be applied toward the Bachelor of Arts degree.
 In one semester, no more than 1 course of independent study and 1 course of directed study may be earned in a given department.
+In order to comply with Department of Education seat time regulations for credit hours, registration for IND/DIR should be made within regular enrollment periods for 14 week or 7 week courses as published on the Academic Calendar.
 Directed Study Directed Study is study of a particular topic of interest under the direction of a faculty member.
 Students may register for courses 199, 299, 399 and 499 in departments that offer directed study.
 Permission is required from the department chair and the instructor.
 No more than 8 credits in independent and directed studies combined may be applied toward the Bachelor of Arts degree.
 In one semester, no more than 1 course of independent study and 1 course of directed study may be earned in a given department.
+In order to comply with Department of Education seat time regulations for credit hours, registration for IND/DIR should be made within regular enrollment periods for 14 week or 7 week courses as published on the Academic Calendar.
 Private Study In exceptional cases, a student who is a graduation candidate and who critically needs a course may take a desired course through private study with an instructor.
 The student must petition the Committee on Advanced Standing and Degrees for final approval.
 The student is responsible for all fees above and beyond regular tuition.
 For information, students should consult their advisor, a faculty member and the Dean of the College.
 Music Lessons The music department offers lessons for college credit in all orchestral and band instruments, piano, harpsichord, organ, guitar, voice, drum set, world hand drumming, conducting, composing and improvisation.
 Lessons are scheduled individually with the instructor.
 Internships A minimum of 40 on-site hours are required for any internship.
 Internships range from 0-12 credits and span varying time frames.
 While 40 on-site hours are required for a zero, .25 or 1 credit internship, additional credits require an additional 35- 40 hours of student work for each unit of credit awarded.
 Additional hours outside of the internship site are required to complete the required reflective component for successful completion of any internship.
 Credit Hour Templates 4 credit courses: students are expected to be in class 750 minutes per credit earned (3000 minutes).
 They are expected to be engaged in 2 hours of outside-of-class activities for every hour they are in class, so approximately 100 hours.
 MWF example: